jpsirois/skip-cart-woocommerce/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Skip Cart for WooCommerce and go straight to the checkout page.
+Skip Cart for WooCommerce and go straight to checkout.
 Suitable for buying single product at ounce like a membership or single product web site.

 == Description ==